ruuda/rcl/README.md

 # Ruud’s Configuration Language

+**Vaporware warning:** This is a proof-of-concept toy project.
+I will probably lose interest in it before it reaches a point where it is usable and useful.

 Why another config language?
 Because:

  * HCL is too ad-hoc to be suitable for any serious abstraction (`setunion` is